714Lemons/gpt-commit-generator/README.md

 - gpt-commit-generator.organization: The OpenAI organization ID.
 - gpt-commit-generator.apiKey: The OpenAI API key.
--

 If these settings are not configured, the extension prompts you to enter the organization ID and API key.

-Logo from "https://www.freepik.com/free-vector/hexagon-vector-logos-outline-linear-style-logo-hexagon-abstract-hexagon-geometric-logo-hexagon-illustration_11059555.htm#query=geometric%20logo&position=4&from_view=keyword&track=ais" on Freepik
+Icon: from "https://www.freepik.com/free-vector/hexagon-vector-logos-outline-linear-style-logo-hexagon-abstract-hexagon-geometric-logo-hexagon-illustration_11059555.htm#query=geometric%20logo&position=4&from_view=keyword&track=ais" on Freepik